systematic-magic/aop/text.rst

 	- Check that number is followed by colon (:).

-	- Check that table number is formatted in bold and colored in black.
+	- Check that table number is formatted in bold and coloured in black.

 	- Check that table number is followed by table title.
 Table title should be a single sentence.
-It is not allowed to have more than 1 sentance as a table title.
+It is not allowed to have more than 1 sentence as a table title.

 	| :sampleb:`Table 2: Table title in a sentence case.`